 Introduction

 Monitoring and measuring the number of animals and diversity of animal communities in terrestrial ecosystems comprises an important set of methods in ecology and evolution.
 Camera traps are frequently a primary tool to survey wildlife and their interactions with the surrounding environment.
 These survey devices normally record animal presence via a triggered passive, infrared motion sensor (Rowcliffe et al. 2011).
 They are one of the most popular survey tools in current wildlife research particularly in the domain of terrestrial vertebrate biology (Meek et al. 2014).
 Cameras can record activity patterns and be used to infer occupancy, abundance, and species diversity (O’Connell, Nichols, and Karanth 2011; Kelly 2008).
-Besides their use in wildlife research, camera traps have been used in studies that focus on behaviour (Rowcliffe et al. 2014), habitat use (Rovero et al. 2014), detection of rare species in a community (Thomas et al. 2020), estimation of population size and species richness (Whytock et al. 2021), population ecology, and occupation of human-built structures (O’Connell, Nichols, and Karanth 2011).
-Thus, camera trap data can be used to quantify many ecological parameters and help advance the theories of niche partitioning, habitat use, as well as various behavioural models (Smith et al. 2020; Frey et al. 2017).
-Camera traps are also a fundamental biodiversity monitoring tool in critical ecosystems such as the Serengeti (Swanson et al. 2015) and the amazon (Trolle 2003).
+Camera traps have been also used in studies to examine behaviour (Rowcliffe et al. 2014), habitat use (Rovero et al. 2014), detection of rare species in a community (Thomas et al. 2020), estimation of population size and species richness (Whytock et al. 2021), population ecology measures (citation), and occupation of human-built structures (O’Connell, Nichols, and Karanth 2011).
+Thus, camera trap data can be used to quantify many ecological parameters and help advance theories such as niche partitioning, habitat use, as well as various behavioural models (Smith et al. 2020; Frey et al. 2017).
+Camera traps are also a fundamental biodiversity monitoring tool in critical ecosystems such as the Serengeti (Swanson et al. 2015) and the Amazon basin?
+(Trolle 2003).
 Anthropogenic changes are impacting species re-distribution and range shifts (Franklin 2010) and we need to be able to measure biodiversity for mobile species in different ways.
 Camera traps provide a relatively easy method that enables us to do this and gather big data (Norouzzadeh et al. 2018; Carl et al. 2020).
 These data can then be used to evaluate the efficacy of survey designs (Kays et al. 2020) to support management and conservation.